Toddler's family says she died after falling from open window on cruise ship

 The grieving parents of an 18-month-old are looking for answers after their daughter fell to her death through an open window in a children’s play area on a cruise ship docked in San Juan, Puerto Rico.

-Chloe Rae Margaret Wiegand was with her grandfather on a Royal Caribbean cruise ship Sunday when she fell from the ship's 11th story, the family's lawyer, Michael Winkleman, told NBC News.
+Chloe Rae Margaret Wiegand was with her grandfather on the Royal Caribbean cruise ship Sunday when she fell from the ship's 11th story, the family's lawyer, Michael Winkleman, told NBC News.

 The toddler's parents, Alan and Kimberly Wiegand, and family are devastated and want to know why the area had an open window in the wall of glass paneling, Winkleman said.